-I was kind of doing this with my arm bent before, but being able to extend a straight arm up gave me more room to work than keeping my arms bent.
+I was kind of doing this with my arm bent before.
+Being able to extend a straight arm up gave me more room to work than keeping my arms bent.

 Since the 10-week mark until now, there hasn’t been much change in how I am treating my scars.

-The swelling on my chest has gone down noticeably and is almost gone now.
+My chest is less swollen now and has gone down considerably.
 Most of the lingering swelling is on my abdomen.
 And the scars everywhere can take more than a year to heal so I am waiting it out.